xStarbound/xStarbound/doc/lua/player.md

 To *get* the player's current damage team, use `entity.team`.

-**Note:** Unlike OpenStarbound's equivalent, xSB-2's changes to the player damage team are persistent.
-The team config is saved under `"team"` in the player save, while whether the team config has been overridden by xSB-2 is saved under `"damageTeamOverridden"` in the player's `"xSbProperties"`.
+**Note:** Unlike OpenStarbound's equivalent, xClient's changes to the player damage team are persistent.
+The team config is saved under `"team"` in the player save, while whether the team config has been overridden by xClient is saved under `"damageTeamOverridden"` in the player's `"xSbProperties"`.

 ---